c4-project/c4f/README.md

 ### `memalloy`: processing a memalloy run

-`dune exec bin/main.exe memalloy path/to/memalloy/results`
+`dune exec act memalloy path/to/memalloy/results`

 This asks `act` to run the compilers listed in `./compiler.spec` on the witnesses in `path/to/memalloy/run/C`, then convert them into